pflanze/functional-perl/docs/intro.md

 being able to inspect the context (stack) from where they were called.
 Functional perl is no exception on either account.

+(NOTE: the author of the functional-perl repl didn't know about the `reply` repl and maybe others when finishing the work on this; he originally started Chj::repl more than a decade ago.
+It would probably be best to merge the efforts: TODO.)

 There are three ways to run the functional-perl REPL:

  - Run it from somewhere in your program by using `use Chj::repl;` and